RogueMaven/monero-ilaro-spec/README.md

 ### Platform Details
 - Customized Alpine Linux distro with APK package system.
 - Does not require a hard drive.
 Allows for *motherboard-only* mining rigs.
-- Essentional Monero CLI programs and dev libraries pre-installed.
+- Essential Monero CLI programs and dev libraries pre-installed.
 Can be recompiled from source.
 - !!Rock steady max hashrates!!

 #### Boot System